Graduate Fall/Spring Registration Information

 You may register for courses any time the system is available from the start of registration through the end of the schedule adjustment period for the course(s) for which you are registering.
 If a course is restricted or at capacity, contact the department office under which the course resides to explore your options for registering for the course.
 Department and directory information is available via links on the Home page in myShip.

-As a graduate student, you may register for a maximum of 11 credits for each summer term and 12 credits for the fall.
+As a graduate student, you may register for a maximum of 12 credits in the fall and spring semesters, 11 credits for each summer term, and 8 credits in the winter term.
 If you wish to register for more than the maximum allowable credits, contact the department office under which your program is located via phone, e-mail, or in person to obtain authorization.

 Master’s degree Counseling Students ONLY: The Counseling Department will provide you with your assigned Alternate Personal Identification Number (PIN) prior to the beginning of registration.